-The Council of the Village of Riverlea met on the above date at the Thomas Worthington High School, Worthington.
-The following Council members were present: Mayor Eric A. MacGilvray, Marc J. Benevento, Scott K. Gordon, Kathy E. McClintock, Ted C. Miller, and Leah M. Pyter.
-Also present were Joshua C. Mehling, Clerk-Treasurer, L. Leah Reibel, Solicitor, William P. Charles, Street Commissioner, and Gregory Bonk, Web Manager.
-Guests of Council were Amy and Paul Collini and representatives of the 5693 Olentangy Trust.
-At 7:01 p.m., the Mayor called the meeting to order.
+The Council of the Village of Riverlea met on the above date via Zoom teleconference software.
+The following Council members were present: Mayor Eric A. MacGilvray, Marc J. Benevento, Scott K. Gordon, Kathy E. McClintock, and Leah M. Pyter.
+Also present were Bryce Jacob, Planning Commissioner, Joshua C. Mehling, Clerk-Treasurer, L. Leah Reibel, Solicitor, and William P. Charles, Street Commissioner.
+Guest of Council was Ryan Mehl.
+At 7:04 p.m., the Mayor called the meeting to order.

-The minutes of the regular Council meeting of October 28, 2019 were not read since each member had received a copy.
-Benevento moved and Pyter seconded the motion that the minutes be approved as submitted by the Clerk-Treasurer.
-The following vote was recorded on the motion: Yea: 4, Benevento, Gordon, Miller, and Pyter; Nay: None; Abstain: 1, McClintock.
-The motion carried (4-0-1).
+The minutes of the Council meeting of October 18, 2020 were not read since each member had received a copy.
+McClintock moved and Benevento seconded the motion that the minutes be approved as submitted by the Clerk-Treasurer.
+The motion carried (4-0).

 Report of the Clerk-Treasurer

-McClintock moved and Benevento seconded the motion to approve the payment of bills and to accept the financial reports for October 2019 as submitted by the Clerk-Treasurer.
-The motion carried (5-0).
+Gordon moved and Pyter seconded the motion to approve the payment of bills and to accept the financial reports for October 2020 as submitted by the Clerk-Treasurer.
+The motion carried (4-0).